Oppdal Municipality

-is a municipality in Trøndelag county, Norway.
+Oppdal is a municipality in Trøndelag county, Norway.
 It is part of the Dovre region.
 The administrative centre of the municipality is the village of Oppdal.
 Other villages in the municipality include Lønset, Vognillan, Fagerhaugen, and Holan.
 The Oppdal Airport, Fagerhaug is located in the northeastern part of the municipality.

 The 2274 km2 municipality is the 24th largest by area out of the 357 municipalities in Norway.
 Oppdal Municipality is the 139th most populous municipality in Norway with a population of 7,389.
 The municipality's population density is 3.2 PD/km2 and its population has increased by 8.4% over the previous 10-year period.

 General information

 Oppdal is situated where two valleys meet, surrounded by mountains.

 The prestegjeld of Oppdal was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
 The municipal boundaries have not changed since that time.
 On 1 January 2018, the municipality switched from the old Sør-Trøndelag county to the new Trøndelag county.